Kozea/WeasyPrint/docs/contribute.rst

 Tests are stored in the ``tests`` folder at the top of the repository.
 They use the pytest_ library.

-Test required Ghostscript_ to be installed and available on the local path.
+Tests require Ghostscript_ to be installed and available on the local path.

 You can launch tests using the following command::